Kannav02/FinalNLPProject/reports/comprehensive_final_report.md

 - 'I agree.' → AI-generated (confidence: 1.000)
 - 'Thanks!' → AI-generated (confidence: 1.000)

+**Analysis:**
-**Analysis:** The model consistently misclassifies short, simple human expressions as AI-generated, suggesting it has learned to associate brevity with artificial generation.
+What I discovered was that the model consistently misclassifies short, simple human expressions as AI-generated, suggesting it has learned to associate brevity with artificial generation, again this entails to overfitting of the model.

 #### 4.1.2 False Positives: Formal Language Bias